 Direct answer

 Markdown is a plain-text format for writing structured documents fast.
 The most useful patterns are headings, emphasis, lists, links, tables, code blocks, task lists, quotes, Mermaid diagrams, and math.
+You can use this cheatsheet as a quick reference and try every example in the live editor.

-Common syntax
+Common syntax reference

 | Purpose | Syntax | Example output |